Trilobite: Silurian and Devonian

 Most Early Silurian families constitute a subgroup of the Late Ordovician fauna.
 Few, if any, of the dominant Early Ordovician fauna survived to the end of the Ordovician, yet 74% of the dominant Late Ordovician trilobite fauna survived the Ordovician.
 Late Ordovician survivors account for all post-Ordovician trilobite groups except the Harpetida.
 Silurian and Devonian trilobite assemblages are superficially similar to Ordovician assemblages, dominated by Lichida and Phacopida (including the well-known Calymenina).
-A number of characteristic forms do not extend far into the Devonian and almost all the remainder were wiped out by a series of dramatic Middle and Late Devonian extinctions.
-Three orders and all but five families were exterminated by the combination of sea level changes and a break in the redox equilibrium (a meteorite impact has also been suggested as a cause).
+The Silurian diversity of trilobites was high during the Llandovery and Wenlock, though there was a sharp drop during the Pridoli at the end of the period, followed by a diversification during the Early Devonian, reaching a high point of 180 trilobite genera during the Emsian stage.

+The Middle-Late Devonian was a decisive turning point in trilobite history, with the Taghanic event during the Givetian sharply decreasing trilobite diversity, particularly in shallow water environments, which was followed by the Late Devonian mass extinction/Kellwasser event (involving a combination of sea level change and marine anoxia) at the Frasnian–Famennian boundary, widely regarded as one of the most significant mass extinction events in Earth's history, decimating the group's diversity including the extinction of the orders Corynexochida, Harpetida and Odontopleurida, with the low trilobite diversity in its aftermath in the Famennian, consisting only of the orders Phacopida and Proetida, being again strongly impacted by the Hangenberg event (also called the end-Devonian mass extinction) at the end of the Devonian, with both shallow water and deep water trilobites being affected.
 Only a single order, the Proetida, survived into the Carboniferous.

 Genera of trilobites during the Silurian and Devonian periods include: